The Greenhouse Effect

 This tailing-off is gradual but can be characterised by an Effective Emission Altitude (EEA *11) somewhere near the middle of the middle of this tail-off zone.

-The temperature falls off at a fairly steady rate with altitude in the Troposphere until the Stratosphere is reached at around 10 kilometres (*12).
+The temperature falls off at a fairly steady rate with altitude in the Troposphere (the lower layer of the earth's atmosphere) until the Stratosphere is reached at around 8 to 20 kilometres largely depending on latitude (*12).

-The idealised temperature for the next 10 kilometres of the lower Stratosphere is one of constant temperature.
+The idealised temperature (of about -51⁰C) is constant for the next 10 kilometres, or so, of the lower Stratosphere.

 In a constant temperature profile, the thermodynamic element of Schwarzschild’s equation (*6) kicks in so absorption of photons is exactly balanced by emissions.
 In effect, whatever photon flux reaches the start of the Stratosphere is the same as emitted 10 kilometres higher.